 "Bible" in the Bible

-Where variants of the word "bible" appear in the sacred scriptures, they never refers to the combination of the Old Testament and the New Testament as outlined above.
+Where variants of the word "bible" appear in the sacred scriptures, they never refer to the combination of the Old Testament and the New Testament as outlined above.
 The variants are only applied to components of those scriptures considered individually, such as "the book of the prophets" or "the book of Moses," or to other books such as the little scroll in the book of Revelation or the book of Revelation itself.
 Since the word "Bible" is not in the Bible, nowhere in the Bible does it say, "Every teaching of Christianity is to be found in the Bible."

 In other words, those who repeatedly ask the question, "Where does it say that in the Bible?" are asking a non-Biblical question.
 Their conviction that everything knowable about Christianity is "said in the Bible" is a non-Biblical, human tradition.